dropbar/riwstore/_products/product8.md

 ---
 Hexagon Plant Hanger
 Powdercoated steel
-Accommodates 4 and 6 inch pots
+There are two different ones.
+One can hold a 4 inch pot.
+The other, a 6 inch pot.
+You can choose which one you want when you add it to your cart